 Fellowships will be hosted at a Host Organisation (usually an Australian University, but other Australian research organisations may also be eligible).
 The Fellowships program is a partnership between the Fellow, CSIRO, and the Host Organisation.
 Fellows will be employed by the Host Organisation but will maintain a strong linkage to CSIRO through a partnering CSIRO Mentor(s) and various joint activities designed to support development of a synthetic biology community of practice.
 Fellows will have a Visiting Scientist appointment at CSIRO and may spend a portion of time physically located within a CSIRO research group if appropriate for the Fellowship project.

-The scheme opened on 10th January 2018.
-Applications must be submitted through the Host Organisation’s Research Office by 5pm Australian Eastern Standard Time, 5th March 2018.
+The scheme opens on 14th December 2018.
+Applications must be submitted through the Host Organisation’s Research Office by 5pm Australian Eastern Standard Time Friday 1st of March 2019.

 CSIRO has a large and diverse workforce and its people and culture are fundamental to its ability to innovate and deliver solutions that provide profound impact for Australia and globally.
 We highly encourage women, people of Australian Aboriginal and/or Torres Strait Islander descent, and other minority groups to apply.